r0metheus/GhiDump/README.md

  - `segments` contains starting address, ending address and length in bytes of memory blocks

 ## Results
-This repository contains a tarball with exported protocol buffers based on `binaries-gnu.tar.gz`, that contains i386, x86_64 and arm64 binaries of GNU Utilities like binutils, coreutils, etc..
+This repository contains a tarball with exported protocol buffers based on amd64, i386, arm and win32 binaries of GNU Utilities like binutils, coreutils, etc..

 ## License
 [GPLv3](https://github.com/r0metheus/GhiDump/blob/master/LICENSE)